Ashley Ndiraya

 Ashley Ndiraya (born 6 July 1992) is a Zimbabwean cricketer.
 She played for the Zimbabwe women's national cricket team in the 2017 Women's Cricket World Cup Qualifier in February 2017.
 She made her Women's Twenty20 International (WT20I) debut for Zimbabwe against Namibia women on 5 January 2019.
 In February 2021, she was named in Zimbabwe's squad for their home series against Pakistan.

 In October 2021, Ndiraya was named in Zimbabwe's Women's One Day International (WODI) squad for their four-match series against Ireland.
 The fixtures were the first WODI matches after Zimbabwe gained WODI status from the ICC in April 2021.
-She made her WODI debut on 5 October 2021, for Zimbabwe against Ireland.
+She made her WODI debut on 5 October 2021, against Ireland.